 Given these statistics it’s likely that every employer will, at some point, employ someone who is experiencing financial difficulties.
 Yet, around half of employers think that their employees’ financial wellbeing is not their responsibility.
 However, one of the biggest reasons that automotive industry people contact Ben for support is because of money worries, particularly debt and low income.

-From a business perspective, employees who are worrying about money are less likely to be able to fully concentrate on their work and may make mistakes which impact on the company.
-As a result of the stress this causes, they are also more likely to take time off work for illness.
+Employees who are worrying about money are likely to be stressed, and even anxious, so they are less likely to be focused and may make more mistakes at work.
+As a result of the stress they are under, they are also more likely to take time off work for illness.

-Also known as the ‘real Living Wage’, The Living Wage Foundation offers accreditation to employers who pay an independently calculated Living Wage (note that this is different to the Government’s ‘National Living Wage’).
-It is based on what families need to live and, at the start of 2018, it stands at £10.20/hour for London and £8.75/hour for the rest of the UK.
+With a 5.7% decrease in the average real wage, more people are struggling to make ends meet.
+Also known as the ‘real Living Wage’, The Living Wage Foundation offers accreditation to employers who pay an independently calculated Living Wage (this is different to the Government’s ‘National Living Wage’).
+It’s based on what families need to live and, at January 2019, it stands at £10.55 per hour for London and £9.00 per hour for the rest of the UK.

 According to the Living Wage Foundation, 93% of Living Wage business have reported benefits since becoming accredited.
 Additionally, 86% of Living Wage employers reported improved business reputation and 75% said that staff motivation and retention rates improved.